French Bread from Bread Machine to Oven

 Resources About This French Bread in Bread Machine

 This French Bread in bread machine recipe makes 2 short loaves with several options.
+And, if you want a 2 lb. dough, tap the 1.5x on the “Recipe Resizer” feature.
+Typically, French bread going to be long, skinnier loaves and not real wide.
 Or, it can be one long loaf by skipping the optional step of cutting the dough in half.
 It also illustrates how to have a crusty or a soft crust.
 This bread is super chewy and is excellent for subs, slices for dipping or garlic bread, or bulk tearing off chunks for serving.
 You can make French Bread using bread machines easily.
 Vital Wheat Gluten is optional but it does add an extra level to its chewiness.
 There are notes for dry and cold storage below as well.

 If your oven isn’t designed for receive water for steaming, you have another option.
 You can place another baking sheet (or other baking container) with the water in it, below the bread shelf.
 The steaming effect will enhance the overall bread.